Skip to main content

 This year's centrepiece (a family of rabbits and their many children) is actually quite cute, although some people think the eyes look unrealistic.

 Of course, most people weren't paying attention to the centrepiece at all but rather one of the smaller displays, with an unfortunately posed rabbit that looked as though it was, ahem, relieving itself.
-To give the poor rabbit a bit of privacy, gold coins and ingots have since been added to cover up its rear.
+To give the poor rabbit a bit of privacy, gold coins and ingots were subsequently added to cover up its rear.

 For the latest updates on Wonderwall.sg, be sure to follow us on TikTok, Telegram, Instagram, and Facebook.
 If you have a story idea for us, email us at [email protected].